suprsokr/wotlk-custom-packets/README.md

 ClientExtensions.dll for WoW 3.3.5a (build 12340) - enables custom packet communication between client addons and TrinityCore server scripts.

-Based on [TSWoW client-extensions](https://github.com/tswow/tswow/tree/master/misc/client-extensions) (MIT License).
+All credits to [TSWoW client-extensions](https://github.com/tswow/tswow/tree/master/misc/client-extensions) (MIT License).

+## Why?

+We pair down client-extensions to just the custom packets feature and modify the build process slightly to make the resulting .dll more compatible across operating systems.

 ## Features